Holy Name Cathedral, Brisbane

-Holy Name Cathedral was a planned but never-built Roman Catholic cathedral for the city of Brisbane, Queensland, Australia.
+The Holy Name Cathedral was a planned but never-built Roman Catholic cathedral for the city of Brisbane, Queensland, Australia.
 Designed by Hennessy, Hennessy & Co, initially in an English Baroque style inspired by St Paul's in London, it was intended to have been the largest church building of any Christian denomination in the Southern Hemisphere.
 James Duhig, the Archbishop of Brisbane, was the chief proponent of the project.

 First designed in 1925, building began in 1927 and in the 1930s services were held in the crypt chapel on the site, the only part to be built.
 No further construction took place, and with Duhig's death in 1965 the project lost its impetus, but was not formally abandoned until the 1970s.
-The archdiocese sold the site to property developers in 1985, the crypt was demolished and an apartment complex was built on the site.
-Today the perimeter wall along Ann Street and part of Gotha Street are all that remain, and were heritage-listed in 1992.
+The Archdiocese sold the site to property developers in 1985, the crypt was demolished and an apartment complex was built on the site.
+The perimeter wall along Ann Street and part of Gotha Street are all that remain, and were listed on the Queensland Heritage Register in 1992.

-Duhig the Builder
+Duhig, the builder

 In the early years of Duhig's ecclesiastical provinciate, his archdiocese took on an extensive building program, including churches, hospitals and schools, creating his nickname "Duhig the Builder".
 Projects included the Convent of the Sacred Heart, St Vincent's Hospital, Church of Saint Ignatius Loyola in Toowong 1920s, and the Corpus Christi Church in Nundah in 1926.
-Within Brisbane, he commissioned the Villa Maria Convent in Fortitude Valley, built in 1927-28.
+Within Brisbane, he commissioned the Villa Maria Convent in Fortitude Valley, built in 1927–28.
 With plans to build a new, larger Cathedral, he completed the existing 19th century Cathedral of St Stephen, Brisbane, with an apse and sanctuary in a simpler design than originally intended in 1922.